 5. API Versioning- Every time a change is made in any service, a developer has to deploy a new version.
 Each function in the application might need to maintain versioning to interact with each other seamlessly.

 Recommendation- To get rid of multiple versions, it is advisable to use API gateway or CNAMEs, creating an alternate domain name, which redirects all requests to the new instance, saving developers from updating the instance every time the version is updated.
 If the versions are adequately maintained, a developer can move back to the older version whenever required.

-Recommendation- To overcome the problem, developers can add a layer in between the services and the client side.
+Recommendation- To overcome the problem, developers can add a layer between the services and the client-side.
 This layer will act as a service, which will render UI elements for all views in the application.